tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Remove totalWeight parameter from ModifyWorldGenTasks
 - WorldGenerator._seed needs to be internal again.
 The patch was lost
 - Consider updating FlexibleTileWand.Reload
-- NPCID.Sets.IsGoldCritter has been added, seems to be an exact clone of GoldCrittersCollection.
-Link each other in documentation?
 - Move NPCID.Sets.SpawnFromLastEmptySlot docs to SearchSpawnSlotsInReverse and delete from .TML.cs
 - https://github.com/tModLoader/tModLoader/pull/1675 seemed to fix a bug that is apparently now fixed in vanilla.
 Patches in AWorkshopPublishInfoState deleted.
 Verify that existing workshop publicity still correctly updates UI without requiring a click.
 - RecipeGroup has changed dramatically.
 We'll need to adjust how modded groups merge and document the new behaviors and new ctors.
 The tml added methods might also be superfluous now.